auyer/MassMoverBot/README.md

 The MassMover bot is a Multi-Token Discord Bot.
 This can be used to split intensive operations, or API limited opperations like the "User Voice Channel Move" opperations.

-It is capable of using N "PowerUp" Bot connections to perform fast mass "User Move" operations, and the request will be executed by the ammount of bots connected to the server.
+It is capable of using N "PowerUp" Bot connections to perform fast mass "User Move" operations, and the request will be executed by the amount of bots connected to the server.

 ![GIF: moving 28 user with 2 "powerups"](https://raw.githubusercontent.com/auyer/MassMoverHugoPage/master/static/img/half.gif)